 These Terms and Conditions apply to the supply of Goods.
-Where the Buyer has executed a Master Agreement, these Terms and Conditions prevail over the terms of the Master Agreement to the extent of any inconsistency.
+Where the Client has executed a Master Agreement, these Terms and Conditions prevail over the terms of the Master Agreement to the extent of any inconsistency.

-Nothing in these Terms and Conditions is intended to limit any rights the Buyer may have that may not be excluded by law.
+Nothing in the Sales Contract is intended to limit any rights the Client may have that may not be excluded by law.

 Australian Consumer Law means the Competition and Consumer Act2010 (Cth);

-Buyer means the person or entity acquiring Goods under the Sales Contract;
+Client means the person or entity acquiring Goods under the Sales Contract;

 PMSI means a purchase money security interest as defined in the PPSA;